-The Public Libraries Hamburg are relying on open+ at more and more locations
+Hamburg Public Libraries are relying on open+ at more and more locations.

-In December 2014, the Public Libraries Hamburg, called Bücherhallen Hamburg, became the first German library to adopt the open library concept by implementing bibliotheca’s open+ in the Public Library Finkenwerder.
-Since that time, the library has offered access to library customers not only during regular hours, but also during extended unstaffed hours as well.
+In December 2014, Hamburg Public Libraries, called Bücherhallen Hamburg in German, became the first German system to adopt the Open Library concept by going live with flexible opening hours at the Finkenwerder Public Library.
+Since then, the library has offered access to library customers, not only during regular hours, but also during extended unstaffed hours as well.
 Several European countries have been relying on the open+ solution for over a decade, and many now manage up to 25 percent of their libraries as open libraries.
-Carolin Rohrßen, Head of Organization and Computing at the Bücherhallen Hamburg, had followed the developments closely and used the success of open+ in other countries as an example of what could be possible in Germany.
+Carolin Rohrßen, Head of Organisation and Computing at the Bücherhallen Hamburg, had followed the developments closely and used the success of open+ in other countries as an example of what could be possible in Germany.

 “In 2014, we were the first library in Germany to introduce open+.
 Since then, this innovative solution has been a great additional service for the district and is well received by our customers,” she says.

 Based on the success of the branch library in Finkenwerder, the Bücherhallen Hamburg decided to equip other libraries within the system with open+.

 Customers have wanted this for a long time